niklasramo/palikka/README.md

 **Parameters**

 * **result** &nbsp;&mdash;&nbsp; *anything*
   * Optional.
 Defaults to `undefined`.
-A value that is passed on to the `onFulfilled` and `onSettled` callbacks.
-If result is another deferred the current deferred instance will wait for the provided deferred to settle and then adopt it's fate.
+A value that is passed on to the [`.onFulfilled()`](#deferredprototypeonfulfilled) and [`.onSettled()`](#deferredprototypeonsettled) callback methods.
+If the result is another deferred instance the current deferred instance will wait for the provided deferred to settle and then adopt it's fate.
 Resolving a deferred with itself as the value is not allowed and will result in an error.

 **Returns** &nbsp;&mdash;&nbsp; *Deferred*